Rahul555-droid/github-repo-user-stories/README.md

    - PostgreSQL database => Stores User , Repositories , Releases.etc.
 Used Database As a Service of EDB.
    - Secure authentication via GitHub OAuth with HTTP-only cookies.
    - Octokit integration for GitHub API interactions.
+   - No Data duplicacy .
+Secure GraphQL endpoint such that no user can query other user's data!

 3. **Data Synchronization**:
    - A "Refresh" button allows users to manually reload data from GitHub’s API.